peterdavidconley/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+to dynamically establish URL paths with components.

 1. How would you explain form validation to someone who has never programmed before?

+It's a set of rules you establish to ensure you get all the proper criteria from a user via a form.

 1. In 1-2 sentences, define end to end testing.

+Mock testing as a user would while they interact with an entire application's flow from start to finish.

 ## Instructions